muhammaddaniyal0020/Voice_Controlled_Robot_Car/README.md

 Artificial Intelligence Student

+Institute of Computational Intelligence

-Gomal University, Dera Ismail Khan
+Gomal University, Dera Ismail Khan, Pakistan

 ---

 ## ⭐ Support

-If you found this project useful, please consider giving it a ⭐ on GitHub.
+If you found this project helpful, please consider giving it a **⭐ Star** on GitHub.

-Your support is greatly appreciated!
+Your support motivates future improvements and helps others discover this project.